UHDanke/gd_docs/bugs/bugs.md

 Rotating a slope object does not update its orientation in the editor unless you move the object or quit the editor.
 Autobuild is affected by this.

-## [2.207] Feather Landing event does not trigger if the player does not land with downward velocity
-If the player lands with close to 0 velocity or clips / teleports into an object while traveling upwards none of the landing events will trigger.

 ## [2.207] Object Rotations are highly innacurate for slow speeds.
 The position of objects and their rotations get offset if rotations are slow (~30 degrees per second).
 All rotation transformations are affected except Area Rotate.